 So, this much-anticipated beginner’s Russia travel guide in two parts, would definitely be handy for planning a trip to Russia from India.

-This Russia travel guide has all the comprehensive list of things to know, as well as consider, before that introductory trip of yours to this erstwhile Soviet land.
+This Russia travel guide provides a comprehensive list of things to know and consider, before that introductory trip of yours to this erstwhile Soviet land.

 I am just keeping this Russia travel guide — simple and straight, without any flossy words.